The Sting of Death: Production

 The film was partly shot on location in Kakeromajima, Amami Islands.

 Awards

 The Sting of Death won the FIPRESCI Prize and the Grand Prize of the Jury at the 1990 Cannes Film Festival where it was also nominated for the Golden Palm.
 In that year it also won the Hochi Film Award and the Nikkan Sports Film Award.
 In 1991 the film won the Award of the Japanese Academy, the Blue Ribbon Award, the Kinema Junpo Award and the Mainichi Film Concours.

+Home media

+Home video distributor Radiance Films released the film on Blu-ray in early 2024.